bhmsgame06/BFCTool/README.md

 One such chunk has each piece (file) and each piece is separated by a blank line between each piece.

 #### Adding a own file to BFC file
-For example we want to add a tiny picture without PPL palette: **BFCTool.pim**.
+For example we want to add a tiny picture without PPL palette: **PITR.pim**.
-Just replace this PIM file to any BFC folder, for example the file path: **10.bfc/BFCTool.pim** Type to BFCTool CMD that command:
+Just replace this PIM file to any BFC folder, for example the file path: **10.bfc/PITR.pim** Type to BFCTool CMD that command:
 ```
-encodefn BFCTool.pim
+encodefn 27014
 ```
-... and you will get ***-13534*** value.
+... and you'll get ***27014*** short int value.

 #### Editing head.cfg:
 Add to NUM_FILES 1 (NUM_FILES++).

 Add piece of file:
 ```
-SHORT_INT_FILENAME: -13534
+SHORT_INT_FILENAME: 27014
 TYPE: 1
 LOCATION: 10
-PATH: 10.bfc/BFCTool.pim
+PATH: 10.bfc/PITR.pim
 ```
 ... and make sure you created a blank lines at borders of piece.